colbygarland/front-end-interview-questions/readme.md

 - Have you used any CSS frameworks?
 Which ones?
 Benefits?
 Drawbacks?
 - What is SASS or LESS?
 Have you used either one before?
 - How would you store data so that it is still there after the user refreshes the page?
+- Explain in your own words the difference between a normal function and an arrow function.

 ## General Questions